 When you search the Sessions list, the system reads the word(s) in your search term as a string of characters (rather than as separate words), and searches for occurrences of the text string anywhere in the selected field.
 For example, the search term “jo” would include the results “Joe” and “John.”

-Kill Single Session
+Kill a Single Session

-Locate the session you wish to “kill”
+Locate the active session you wish to “kill”.

 The Kill link is available only for sessions with a STATUS of Connected or Unknown.